-Children from the ages of 6 weeks to 14 years old are welcome at the childcare.
+Children from the ages of 6 weeks to 4 years old are welcome at the childcare centres in the local area.

-Stichting Kinderopvang Haarlemmermeer (SKH, Childcare Haarlemmermeer), which is situated at our site.
+- Stichting Kinderopvang Haarlemmermeer (SKH, Childcare Haarlemmermeer), which is situated at our site.
 Their group is called Hasselbraam.
 They also have a sports group.

-More information about SKH can be found on their website: kinderopyanghaarlemmermeer.nl

-- Kindergarden Floriande, situated 1 km away from our school building, also offers these facilities.
+More information about SKH can be found on their website: kinderopvanghaarlemmermeer.nl - Kindergarden Floriande, situated 1 km away from our school building, also offers these facilities.
 More information about Borus can be found on their website: kindergarden.nl - HappyKids has several locations in Hoofddorp, one of which in Floriande, and they have a transportation service to school.
 They also have a sports care group.
 More information about Happy Kids can be found on their website: happykids.nl